Speedify Support for Routers and Network Switches

 Linux

-Speedify on Linux supports Ubuntu and Raspberry Pi OS on both ARM and AMD/Intel processors.
-This gives you a number of devices that can act as a router for your network.
-However, Speedify does not support OpenWRT or DD-WRT or MIPS processors at this time, so not all Linux routers are supported.
+Speedify on Linux supports Ubuntu and Raspberry Pi OS on both ARM and AMD/Intel processors, giving you a range of devices that can act as a router for your network.
+Note that Speedify does not currently support DD-WRT or MIPS processors, so not all Linux devices are compatible.

 1. Use a PC or server-class Intel or AMD device running Ubuntu as your router.

-2. Use a Raspberry Pi or Odroid or other similar SBC as an inline bonding device.
-Connect your internet connections to the RPI or Odroid, and then use the Linux sharing options to share the connection, via Ethernet to the WAN port on your main router.
+2. Use a Raspberry Pi, Odroid, or similar SBC (single-board computer) as an inline bonding device.
+Connect your internet connections to the device, then use the Linux sharing options to share the connection via Ethernet to the WAN port on your main router.

 Windows

-Your Speedify connection can be shared through Connectify Hotspot.
-Connectify Hotspot is a virtual router software for your Windows PC or laptop.
-With Connectify Hotspot, you can transform your PC into a real Wi-Fi hotspot or a wired router.
-Share your computer's Internet connection as Wi-Fi or through wired Ethernet with any computer, mobile device, gaming console, etc. You can also share over Ethernet to the WAN port of an existing router and use that to manage the rest of your network.
+With Connectify Hotspot, you can share your bonded internet connection over Wi-Fi or wired Ethernet to any computer, mobile device, gaming console, or other device.
+You can also share over Ethernet to the WAN port of an existing router to manage the rest of your network from there.